Larry Kudlow: Career

+Early career

+Kudlow began his career as a staff economist at the Federal Reserve Bank of New York.
+He worked in the division of the Fed that handled open market operations.

 In 1970, while he was still a Democrat, Kudlow joined Americans for Democratic Action chair Joseph Duffey's "New Politics" senatorial campaign in Connecticut which also attracted an "A-list crowd of young Democrats", including Yale University law student Bill Clinton, John Podesta, and Michael Medved, another future conservative.
 Duffey was a leading anti-war politician during the Vietnam war era.
 Duffey's campaign manager called Kudlow a "brilliant organizer".
-In 1976, he worked on the U.S. Senate campaign of Daniel Patrick Moynihan, along with Tim Russert, against Conservative Party incumbent James L. Buckley, brother of William F. Buckley, Jr.
+In 1976, he worked on the U.S. Senate campaign of Daniel Patrick Moynihan, along with Tim Russert, against Conservative Party incumbent James L. Buckley, brother of William F. Buckley Jr.

-Kudlow began his career as a staff economist at the Federal Reserve Bank of New York, taking a position "as a junior economist in a job where a master's degree wasn't required".
-He worked in the division of the Fed that handled open market operations.
+Reagan administration

 During the first term of the Reagan administration (1981–1985), Kudlow was associate director for economics and planning in the Office of Management and Budget (OMB), a part of the Executive Office of the President.
-In April 2005, New York Governor George Pataki included Kudlow in a six-member state tax commission.

-Kudlow's name was floated by Republicans as a potential Senate candidate in either Connecticut or New York in 2016.
-In October 2015, U.S. Senator Richard Blumenthal, in an email to supporters, attacked Kudlow as "a champion of big corporations and big money" despite Kudlow's not announcing a run.
-In early December 2015, Jack Fowler of National Review created a 527 organization that encouraged Kudlow to run.